 - 13.7 There may be occasions where a person raising the complaint or the Safeguarder is not satisfied with proposals to achieve early resolution being made by the Complaints Manager.
 They may insist that their complaint be fully and formally investigated, and a formal response provided.
-In these particular circumstances the Complaints Manager will consider and decide whether - it is appropriate and necessary to look into matters further before making a final decision on the complaint, including having an investigation as outlined in section 14 (Investigation) below, or - if sufficient information is already available, to reach a final decision on the complaint.
+In these particular circumstances, a Senior Manager in the Safeguarders Panel Team, will consider the proposals of the Complaint Manager and decide whether - it is appropriate and necessary to look into matters further before making a final decision on the complaint, including having an investigation as outlined in section 14 (Investigation) below19, or - if sufficient information is already available, to reach a final decision on the complaint.